 Due to her injury, Carole had to give up her teaching career and her classical music hobby.
 She grieved the loss of her old life and her sense of self.

 It took Carole many years to accept her brain injury and the new person she became.
-She’s reinvented herself by focusing on what she can do, one small step at a time.
+She’s built a new life by focusing on what she can do, one small step at a time.

 To listen to a podcast interview of Carole talking about her brain injury journey, please click here.